ellagale/doenut/README.md

 Package to conveniently combine all necessary functions required to do Design of Experiments.

+Code for a forthcoming paper:
+"DoENUT: Design of Experiments Numerical Utility Toolbox, for use in research and teaching," Ella M. Gale

 Also has tutorials and examples

 This paper will present a novel python module to do DoE from start to